KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ```
 `(block nil (tagbody ,tag (progn ,@keywords-and-forms) (go ,tag)))
 ```
 shows that the core of `loop` uses the `go` special form (the Lisp equivalent of the much maligned goto statement) within a `tagbody`.
 This isn't at first glance the best route for `JKL` - I'd need to implement some sort of goto-like mechanism first, which isn't something I'd considered as a priority.
-I'd also need to implement some of the mechanisms the Common Lisp provides for controlling loop-based iteration, and these are a complex subject in their own right.
+I'd also need to implement some of the mechanisms Common Lisp provides for controlling loop-based iteration, and these are a complex subject in their own right.

 ## Looping in Clojure